Frequently Asked Questions (FAQ)

 If you have an urgent account or billing problem, you will receive a phone number to call once you sign up for a course on the site.

-All the content is downloadable within the site itself, so you will still be able to access everything even if the ownership of the site changes in the future.
+The Excel and PowerPoint files and PDFs are downloadable within the site itself, so you will still be able to access everything even if the ownership of the site changes in the future.

 Should this happen, we would post an announcement well in advance of any changes and everything would be available for download over an extended period.